-- 39. In April 2021, Avadhanam opened a PNC account under the "Seneca" name (x5818).
+64. In April 2021, Avadhanam opened a PNC account under the "Seneca" name.
 This account existed solely to further the Rose City Ponzi Scheme.
-It was used as a "feeder account" that received small deposits from investors, which the investors often labeled as "investments" and/or for "Rose City," after which the funds were pooled and transferred to another bank utilized in connection with the Rose City Ponzi Scheme to complete individual investors' purported "investment" transactions. - 40.
-Ikkurty has admitted that the only source of funds into this account was investor funds provided as deposits for investments in the Rose City Funds. - 41.
+It was used as a "feeder account" that received small deposits from investors, which the investors often labeled as "investments" and/or for "Rose City," after which the funds were pooled and transferred to another bank utilized in connection with the Rose City Ponzi Scheme to complete individual investors' purported "investment" transactions.

+- 65. Ikkurty has admitted that the only source of funds into this account was investor funds provided as deposits for investments in the Rose City Funds. - 66.
 The "business address" Seneca provided was 30 N Gould St STE R Sheridan, WY 82801.
 This address was also used for the registered agent address, and Registered Agents, LLC was listed as the registered agent.
-A quick internet search reveals that this Wyoming address has been associated with multiple alleged investment frauds-there are over 53,000 registered businesses at this single address. - 42.
-On a number of occasions, PNC wired funds to one of Ikkurty's accounts in Portland, noting his Portland address as the beneficiary of the transfer.
-On at least one instance, funds were wired out of the PNC account directly to Ikkurty, while he was located in Portland.
+A quick internet search reveals that this Wyoming address has been associated with multiple alleged investment frauds-there are over 53,000 registered businesses at this single address. - 67.
+PNC closed the account in June 2021.